H.R. 5269: RESULTS Act

 What does H.R.
 5269 do?

-No. H.R.
-5269 was introduced by Rep. Richard Hudson and referred to the House Energy and Commerce and Ways and Means committees.
-It has not moved beyond committee yet.
+No. Rep. Richard Hudson introduced it and it was referred to the House Energy and Commerce and Ways and Means committees.
+With 76 bipartisan cosponsors it has broad support, but it hasn't moved out of committee.

-When would the new Medicare lab reporting rules start?
+When would the new Medicare lab rules take effect?

-A non-advanced lab test would count as widely available if more than 100 providers or suppliers were paid for it during the first 6 months of the previous year.
+A non-advanced test that more than 100 providers or suppliers were paid for during the first 6 months of the year before the data collection period.
+Those tests get priced from the claims database; others use fallback methods.

-For a widely available test, Medicare would fall back to the prior year's payment rate plus CPI-U inflation if HHS cannot secure the contract or the database has no usable data.
+For a widely available test, Medicare would hold the prior year's payment rate and increase it by CPI-U inflation if HHS can't secure the contract or the database has no usable data for that test.

 Based on H.R.
 5269 bill text